PaulleDemon/AWS-deployment/deploying_django.md

 # Deploying Django to AWS using ElasticBeanstalk:

 There are many services provided by AWS and it can become challenging in the beginning to figure out which of them to use.
-So to make deploying web application easier they put together some of the common services that is used while deploying web app and brought it under Elastic beanstalk.
+So to make deploying web application easier AWS put together some of the common services that is used while deploying web app and brought it under Elastic beanstalk.

 When using Elastic beanstalk we first create an Application in Elastic beanstalk, upload our project in the form of an application bundle, the Elastic beanstalk then takes care of creating our environment and creates configurations required to run our code.